Citizen Science. Documentary – Tianqiao & Chrissy Chen Institute – Change perception, change your world. Magazine - This View Of Life.

 GIP 58: The Geologic Time Spiral, A Path to the Past.
 The Earth is very old—4.5 billion years or more according to scientific estimates.

 The public has often a hard time understanding research and its relevance to society.
 One of the reasons for this is that scientists do not spend enough time communicating their findings outside their own scientific community.
 Obviously there are some exceptions, but the rule is that scientists write content for scientists.
-Academia is often perceived as an ivory tower, and when new findings are shared with the outside world, this is not done by scientists, but by the media or even the political class.
 PLOS Genetics: Distinguishing between Selective Sweeps from Standing Variation and from a De Novo Mutation.
 Abstract An outstanding question in human genetics has been the degree to which adaptation occurs from standing genetic variation or from de novo mutations.

 Now, researchers have studied the phenomenon scientifically.
 Steven Weinberg: the 13 best science books for the general reader.
 If you had a chance to ask Aristotle what he thought of the idea of writing about physical science for general readers, he would not have understood what you meant.

 All of his own writing, on physics and astronomy as well as on politics and aesthetics, was accessible to any educated Greek of his time.
-This is not evidence so much of Aristotle’s skills as a writer, or of the excellence of Greek education, as it is of the primitive state of Hellenic physical science, which made no effective use of mathematics.
 Anthropocene: The human age.
 Illustration by Jessica Fortner Almost all the dinosaurs have vanished from the National Museum of Natural History in Washington DC.